janwilmans/proposals/pXXXXR0_guarded_objects.md

 ## Strong ownership semantics

 Tying data to its locking mechanism using a distinct type makes ownership and access patterns explicit.
 This prevents a common anti-pattern where thread-safety is embedded into the design of a class, such as a thread-safe queues or synchronized lists.
 Such implementations are pessimizing single-thread use and have locking overhead on every API call.
-For demonstration purposes, here is a naive implementation of a 'guarding' still having the locking overhead on every API call:
+For demonstration purposes, here is a naive implementation of a 'guarding' class still having the locking overhead on every API call:

 ```
 #include <mutex>